Custom Lists

 Import, Enrich & Segment with your custom CSV lists in Reo.Dev

-Reo.Dev Lists 2.0 introduces the ability to import lists with custom columns for both Accounts and Developers.
+Reo.Dev Lists 2.0 introduces the ability to import and enrich lists with custom columns for both Accounts and Developers.
 This feature enhances segmentation, prioritization, and team collaboration by enabling:

 • Custom CSV Imports with additional columns beyond standard data.